 varied or withdrawn by Ofqual at any time prior to the date specified in or determined under it.

-Centre decisions relating to Review Arrangements
+Centre decisions relating to Review and Appeal Arrangements

-In respect of each GCE Qualification which it makes available, where an awarding organisation’s arrangements provide that –

-a request for Marked Assessment Material to be made available,

-a request for an Administrative Error Review to be carried out,

-a request for a review of marking of Marked Assessment Material to be carried out,

-a request for an appeal of the result for an assessment,

-a request for an appeal of a decision regarding Reasonable Adjustments or Special Consideration, or

-a request for an appeal of a decision relating to action taken against a Learner following an investigation into malpractice or maladministration,

-must be made by a Relevant Centre on a Learner's behalf, the awarding organisation must take all reasonable steps to ensure that the Relevant Centre has in place effective arrangements for the Learner to apply to the Relevant Centre for it to make such a request and for the Learner to appeal a Relevant Centre’s decision that such a request should not be made.
+In respect of each GCE Qualification which it makes available, where an awarding organisation’s arrangements provide that a request under conditions GCE15 – GCE18 must be made by a Relevant Centre on a Learner’s behalf, the awarding organisation must take all reasonable steps to ensure that the Relevant Centre has in place effective arrangements for the Learner to ––

+apply to the Relevant Centre for it to make such a request, and,

+appeal a Relevant Centre’s decision that such a request should not be made, and for the Relevant Centre to determine that appeal.

 For the purposes of this condition, an awarding organisation must take all reasonable steps to ensure that –

 the Relevant Centre makes Learners aware of the arrangements it has in place prior to the issue of results in respect of the assessment, and